BW-Post-Here-SubReddit-Predictor/backendtest/README.md

 [
   {
     "id": 1,
-    "post_url": null,
+    "title": "NA",
+    "subreddit": "NA",
-    "post_description": "If You Had The World’s Attention For 30 Seconds, What Would You Say?"
+    "post": "If You Had The World’s Attention For 30 Seconds, What Would You Say?", "user_id": 1
   },
   {
     "id": 2,
-    "post_url": null,
+    "title": "NA",
+    "subreddit": "NA",
-    "post_description": "If You Had To Work But Didn’t Need The Money, What Would You Choose To Do?"
+    "post": "If You Had To Work But Didn’t Need The Money, What Would You Choose To Do?", "user_id": 1
-  }
+  },
+  {
+    "id": 3,
+    "title": "NA",
+    "subreddit": "NA",
+    "post": "What Is In Your Fridge Right Now?", "user_id": 2
+  },
+  {
+    "id": 4,
+    "title": "NA",
+    "subreddit": "NA",
+    "post": "If You Were Home On A Rainy Sunday Afternoon, What Movie Would You Most Want To See On Television?", "user_id": 2
+  },
 ]
 ```